redis/redis-doc/commands/monitor.md

 Manually issue the `QUIT` command to stop a `MONITOR` stream running via `telnet`.

+## Commands not logged by MONITOR

+For security concerns, certain special administration commands like `CONFIG` are not logged into the `MONITOR` output.

 ## Cost of running `MONITOR`

 Because `MONITOR` streams back **all** commands, its use comes at a cost.